EgbieAndersonUku1/journal_tracker/README.md

 To run this application on your computer create a virtual environment.
 The virtual environment is optional but it is always a good idea to create a new environment so that you do not break any previous programs that you have written

+1. Create a folder you can name whatever you want
+1. Type the command git clone https://github.com/EgbieAndersonUku1/journal_tracker.git .
+(The start tells github not to create a folder but instead download it to your current folder instead
-1. Once the virtual environment has been created simple run the requirements.txt file by entering the command in the root directory
+1.  run the requirements.txt file by entering the command inside your root directory

     1. pip install -r requirements.txt